 Is a Late Payment Fee Legal?

-Generally, Late Fees Disconnected From Costs Incurred to Recover Monies Due Such As Actual Administrative Expenses Are a Deemed As a Disguised Interest and Are Unenforceable.
+Late Fees Unrelated to Actual Debt Recovery Expenses Are Generally Deemed a Disguised Interest and Treated As Unenforceable.

 When an agreement contains a clause for late fees or other form of delayed payment penalty, such is viewed as an attempt to charge interest on monies due.
 Where the late fees, as a disguised interest, calculate to an interest rate beyond the legally allowable interest rate, the late fees are viewed as unlawful.
 Furthermore, even if the interest rate may be legal, late fees or a payment penalty that goes beyond the costs of recovering the genuine amount due are, generally, deemed unenforceable.